T-ara: 2017–2019: End of the bullying controversy, What's My Name? and hiatus

 The remaining four members continued as a group with releasing their ninth extended play and last promotional album What's My Name? on June 14, 2017.
 After a five-year period without receiving any awards on music shows, T-ara won first place on The Show on June 20.

-T-ara has released track "My Love" on July 15 for KBS 2TV's drama Greatest One-Shot.

 On November 4, the group held their first concert in Ho Chi Minh city, Vietnam, which reportedly attracted 10,000 attendees.
 A portion of the ticket sales would be donated to charity in Vietnam in honor of the 25th anniversary of diplomatic relations between Vietnam and South Korea.

 On January 3, 2018, Hyomin took to her Instagram account to announce that she, Jiyeon, Eunjung, and Qri had decided to not renew their contracts with MBK, thus leaving the company.
 The company later confirmed that the group had left the company but did not state that the group had disbanded.
 MBK Entertainment later confirmed that they had registered a trademark for T-ara on December 28.
 The members officially filed documentation outlining grounds for rejection of MBK Entertainment's trademark on January 19.
 On August 8, MBK Entertainment trademarks for T-ara had been denied by the Trademark Act.

-2020–present: Reunion and comeback
+2020–present: Reunion, comeback with Re:T-ara

 On October 2, 2020, T-ara held a single reunion performance in the televised Chuseok of the SBS online variety program MMTG, performing "Roly-Poly" and "Sexy Love".
 In July 2021, T-ara reunited again with an appearance on JTBC's Knowing Bros.
 On July 29, it was announced through the group's 12th anniversary livestream that they would be making their first comeback in four years before the winter of 2021.
 Released in collaboration with Dingo Music, the group made their long-awaited comeback with the single album Re:T-ara on November 15, 2021.
-The album consists of two tracks: "All Kill" and "Tiki Taka".
-On November 21, the group held the fan meeting "T-ARA 2021 FAN PARTY".
+The album consists of two tracks: "ALL KILL" and "TIKI TAKA".
+On November 21, the group held the fan meeting "T-ARA 2021 FAN PARTY" and performed a full concert as 4 for the first time since 2017, including hits like "I Go Crazy Because Of You" and "Bo Peep Bo Peep", as well as performing their two newest songs "TIKI TAKA" and "ALL KILL".
 On April 22, 2022, T-ara performed and guest-starred as a group again on JTBC's Famous Singers 2.